 The First Splendid Truth is: To be happier, we have to think about feeling good, feeling bad, and feeling right, in an atmosphere of growth.

 The First Splendid Truth accounts for a paradox I noticed within happiness: sometimes, happiness doesn’t make us feel happy.
-(This is the kind of aphorism that a scientist couldn’t say, but I can.)
+(This is the kind of statement that a scientist couldn’t say, but I can.)

-I was reminded of this paradox during a conversation with a friend.
+I was reminded of this paradox this morning, during a conversation with a friend.

 “Are you going to your mother’s house for Thanksgiving?”
 I asked.
-“Are you looking forward to it?”
+“Looking forward to it?”

 “So why do you go?”

 “It’s important to my mother, she wants us to have these times together,” he said with a shrug.
 “So I do it, even though it means passing up invitations to spend the holiday with my friends, which would be much more fun.”